Anthony Ashley-Cooper, 7th Earl of Shaftesbury: Child labour

 In 1846, whilst he was out of Parliament, Ashley strongly supported John Fielden's Ten Hours Bill, which was lost by ten votes.
 In January 1847, Fielden reintroduced his Bill and it finally passed through Parliament to become the Ten Hours Act.

 Miners

 Ashley introduced the Mines and Collieries Act 1842 in Parliament to outlaw the employment of women and children underground in coal mines.
 He made a speech in support of the Act and the Prince Consort wrote to him afterwards, sending him the "best wishes for your total success".
-At the end of his speech, his opponent on the Ten Hours issue, Cobden, walked over to Ashley and said: "You know how opposed I have been to your views, but I don't think I have ever been put into such a frame of mind in the whole course of my life as I have been by your speech".
+At the end of his speech, his opponent on the Ten Hours issue, Richard Cobden, walked over to Ashley and said: "You know how opposed I have been to your views, but I don't think I have ever been put into such a frame of mind in the whole course of my life as I have been by your speech."